 - Performance Option – Employers assess 8-hour time-weighted average (TWA) exposure for any employee exposed to silica dust.
-This is based on a combination of objective data and air monitoring data, and is used to accurately characterize each employee’s exposure level.
+This is based on a combination of objective data and air monitoring data.
+Data helps to accurately characterize each employee’s exposure level.

 - Scheduled Monitoring Option – Employers conduct initial monitoring of the 8-hour TWA exposure of each employee.
-This is based on samples from the personal breathing zone, and reflects exposure levels based on the shift, job classification, and work area.
+This is based on samples from the personal breathing zone, and reflects exposure levels based on the shift, job classification and also the work area.
 Follow-up monitoring can be done and compared to the initial assessment.

 In addition to exposure limits, OSHA also has specific guidelines for compliance with health and safety standards.

 NIOSH recommends to limit exposure to silica dust to 0.05 mg/m3 (50 µg/m3).
 This limit is based on a 10-hour workday and a 40-hour work week.

 In addition to setting limits, NIOSH has also recommended specific respirators and personal protective equipment (PPE) that will reduce the risk of exposure to toxins, including probable carcinogens.
 NIOSH recommends the following respirators based on exposure levels:

 - 0.5 mg/m3: Respirators equipped with filters N95, R95, or P95.

 - 1.25 mg/m3: Respirators that are powered or supplied-air, that have a high-efficiency particle filter.